 Not to be missed on the second Tuesday of November every year, is the Monterey Garden Club annual BBQ Lunch.
 At the Monterey Methodist Church Fellowship Hall (corner of Holly & Crawford) from 10:00 am -1:30 pm.
 Tickets were $8 last year and can be purchased from Garden Club members or at the door.
 The Monterey Garden Club for over 30 years has been sponsoring the longest running BBQ lunch fundraiser on the Plateau.
 The lunch provided is a delicious BBQ sandwich, coleslaw, home-made baked beans, home-made desserts and a drink.
 All of the funds raised go toward supporting Monterey community projects, school programs, and the Monterey High School scholarship fund.
 Take out orders accepted and/or delivery available to local businesses.
 Doors will open at 10:00a.m. for the sale of home canned goods and home baked goods made by the members of the club.
 The Monterey Garden Club Cookbook also is on sale for some sure fire home cooked recipes.
 Contact Theresa Pugh-Godsey 931-839-3187 or Franny Ray 931-839-2781 for ticket information.

 Cookeville Tennessee, the Putnam County seat, is home to Tennessee Tech University.
 Fast becoming nationally known for their art and classes is TTU's The Appalachian Center for Crafts, a unique education facility spectacularly located on 600 acres, overlooking Center Hill Lake.
 Worthy of a special visit to Cookeville TN is the fine Italian food and friendly service that you will enjoy at Mauricio's - 931-528-2456.
 On "the Square" we recommend Char, a casual grille - speak with the hostess at 931-520-2427.
-In the Historic Downtown section of Cookeville we recommend Crawdaddy's - a Cajun style restaurant with an outdoor patio in season - also speak with the hostess at 931-526-4660.
+In the Historic Downtown section of Cookeville we recommend Crawdaddy's - a Cajun style restaurant with an outdoor patio in season where they will season to your taste - also speak with the hostess at 931-526-4660.
 A short distance away but still in the Historic Downtown area is a hidden gem named India Palace.
 Open for buffet lunch, if you enjoy authentic Indian cuisine call 931-525-1190 for their current days open.
-Before or after dining at any of these fine restaurants, you might like to stop at the area's newest winery - DelMonaco Winery - just west of Cookeville in Baxter, TN.
+Before or after dining at any of these fine restaurants, you might like to stop at - DelMonaco Winery - just west of Cookeville in Baxter, TN.

 Other local wineries include the Stonehaus and Chestnut Hill wineries in Crossville Tennessee.
 Both wineries are open for tasting and tours, although we suggest you check with them for seasonal schedules.
 Chestnut Hill, which is located at Exit 322 of I-40 and is open Monday through Saturday from 9a - 7p, offers live tours by the winemaker, with the last tour suggested to begin no later than 5p.
 Please speak with either a member of the Stryker family, or Traci, at 931-707-7878.

-After your visit to either of these two Crossville TN wineries, we recommend lunch or dinner at The Brass Lantern, located at Chestnut Hill Winery.
+After your visit to either of these two Crossville TN wineries, we recommend lunch or dinner at The Butcher's Block, located at but not affiliated with Stonehaus Winery - please call them at 931-210-5757 for their current hours.
+Also suggested for lunch or dinner is The Brass Lantern, located at Chestnut Hill Winery.
 They are open Monday through Saturday 11a - 3p for lunch and 4:30p - 8p for dinner - or you may phone James, the restaurant's owner, at 931-484-7657 for further information.
 While having more limited hours, you may also like to dine at Forte's On The Square.
 Brothers Ken & John Forte are the owners and they open for lunch Tuesday through Thursday from 11a - 2p, and for dinner Friday and Saturday from 4p - 9p.

 Rich in history, the authentically restored English community of Rugby began as a settlement of second sons and daughters of English nobility.
 Pall Mall is the birthplace and home of one of Tennessee's greatest war heroes, Sergeant Alvin C. York.
 Tennessee's oldest winery, Highland Manor, is located in Jamestown.